RiceD2KLab/Smithsonian_fossil_Sp25/src/modeling/detr/detr_README.md

 * Tile-level non-maximum suppression (NMS)
 * Export of one .ndpa XML file per slide
 * Output files will be written to the NDPA output directory defined in your project configuration
+Note: Inference only requires tiled images and model weights to perform this.